mirima2/other_products_guidelines/docs/source/field_format.rst

-.. _oas:programmingLanguage:
+.. _datacite:format:

-16. Programming Language (R)
+16. Format (O)
 ----------------------------
 ----------------------------

 ``datacite:format``

-Programming language in which the software is implemented.
+Format in which the research product is provided.

 **Allowed values, examples, other constraints**